Ayush-A/LoginTest/README.md

-Tests the default login credentials.
+Tests the default login credentials in an android application.